jeremycaine/graph-rag-demo/rag-explain.md

 **Step 4: LLM Response**
 ```
-Claude reads the text (not vectors) and generates an answer
+LLM reads the text and generates an answer
 ↓
 "Biden praised the Ukrainian people's courage
 in resisting Putin's invasion..."